fyysikkokilta/fk-viikkotiedotebot/README.md

     TIEDOTE_BOT_ADMINS=username1,username2
     COMMUNICATIONS_OFFICER=name
     ```
+2. (optional) Set a symlink from wordpress viikkotiedote folder to mails in root.
+This way generated weekly news are directly added to Wordpress.
-2. Start the bot by running
+3. Start the bot by running
     ```commandline
     docker-compose -f docker-compose.yml up -d
     ```

-3. Stop the bot and clean the environment by running
+4. Stop the bot and clean the environment by running
     ```commandline
     docker-compose -f docker-compose.yml down
     ```